The Nature of Mind: Defining the mental

-The Problem of Consciousness
+The problem of consciousness

 Armstrong now addresses what he calls 'the problem of consciousness': how can the personal experience of consciousness be explained by his Materialist theory of the mind?
-Armstrong considers times when the brain goes on 'auto-pilot' - during long drives without breaks, one might suddenly 'come to' and realize that while one has stayed on the road, stopped at red lights and operated the clutch, one was completely unaware of doing so.
+Armstrong considers times when the brain goes on 'autopilot' - during long drives without breaks, one might suddenly 'come to' and realize that while one has stayed on the road, stopped at red lights and operated the clutch, one was completely unaware of doing so.
 This shows that it is possible for mental processes to take place without conscious experience.

 Before considering how this can be the case, Armstrong describes a method by which a psychologist may determine whether an animal can distinguish between two colours by training it to perform a task that requires this perception.
 The animal's behaviour would indicate its perception of the colours.
 While a Behaviourist would say that the animal's behaviour was its perception, Armstrong describes the perception as a state of the animal's mind.
 It is implied that one could test for consciousness using a similar method.

 Further illustrating his idea, Armstrong gives an analogy in which perception is a key to a door, the door being action.
 The unlocking of the door, and therefore action, is optional, but one cannot open the door without the key.
 A blind man, for instance, lacks certain keys.
 As a result, he cannot operate in an environment in the same way that a sighted man can.

 Using this conception of perception as a state, Armstrong characterizes consciousness as "perception or awareness of the state of our own mind", or "a self-scanning system in the central nervous system".
-He sees consciousness not as an external construct that interacts with the body and brain, but a self-aware state of the physical brain.
+He sees consciousness not as an external construct that interacts with the body and brain, but as a self-aware state of the physical brain.